In-person event: AIG offices, New York

 Head of event content

-Prior to IR Magazine, Steven’s background has been in corporate social responsibility and responsible investment.
-During his time at Ethical Corporation (now Reuters Events), Steve launched the ESG symposium, an event focused on connecting the socially responsible investment community with corporate sustainability leaders at listed companies.
+Prior to Corporate Secretary, Steve’s background was in corporate social responsibility and responsible investment.
+During his time at Ethical Corporation (now Reuters Events), Steve launched the ESG symposium; an event focused on connecting the socially responsible investment community with corporate sustainability leaders at listed companies.
 Steve was a judge for the Deloitte Green Frog Awards, celebrating the best corporate reporting in Eastern Europe.
-Steve also presented research at the Global Sustainable Event Summit in London and has spoken about extra-financial reporting with the United Nations Global Compact, the World Bank and the Polish Ministry of Finance.
+Steve also presented research at the Global Sustainable Event Summit in London and has spoken about extra-financial reporting with the United Nations Global Compact, the World Bank, and the Polish Ministry of Finance.

-Steve has a Bachelors degree in Event Management and enjoys playing rugby in his spare time.
+Steve has a BSC in Event Management, is a member of working groups toward improved practices in international event management, and enjoys swimming, rugby and outdoor pursuits in his spare time.

 |Job title||Company||Job title||Company|